Estimations of the Local Conditional Tail Average Treatment Effect: Introduction

-In this paper, we estimate conditional tail expectations of potential outcomes through minimization of the FZ loss \citep{FZ_2016}.
-To the best of our knowledge, the FZ loss is so far the only known class of consistent loss functions for estimating conditional tail expectation of a random variable.
-Using consistent loss for estimating parameters of statistical functionals results in an M-estimation problem, which facilitates computation and statistical analysis of parameter estimators through the lens of empirical risk minimization.
-The conditional tail expectation, as a parameter of interest, has already received considerable attention in finance and risk management.
-In particular, conditional tail expectation of an asset's return, known as the expected shortfall, is now a benchmark risk assessment measure in the industry.
-In the previous literature, estimation of expected shortfalls was often based on estimated truncated means of assets' returns \citep[see e.g.,][]{LX_2013,Hill_2015}.
-Recently, there has been a growing interest in structural models for forecasting the expected shortfall using the FZ loss \citep{PFC_2019, Taylor_2019, MT_2020, CYY_2020}.
-These papers address the problem of finding the best model for the prediction of expected shortfall.
-By contrast, our paper, which also builds upon the FZ loss minimization approach, focuses on the CTATE estimation in a causal inference framework and thus have a fundamentally different objective from these previous works.
+Conditional tail expectation (CTE), as a parameter of interest, has already received considerable attention in finance and risk management.
+In particular, CTE of an asset's return, known as the expected shortfall, is now a benchmark risk assessment measure in the industry.
+In the previous literature, the estimation of expected shortfalls is often based on estimated truncated means of the assets' returns \citep[see e.g.,][]{LX_2013,Hill_2015}.
+Recently, there has been a growing interest in structural models for forecasting the expected shortfall using the FZ loss \citep{PFC_2019, Taylor_2019, MT_2020, CYY_2022}.
+These studies address the problem of finding the best model to predict the expected shortfall.
+In contrast, our paper, which also builds upon the FZ loss minimization approach, focuses on the CTATE estimation in a causal inference framework and thus has a fundamentally different objective from these previous works.
 Finally, in a study independent of ours, \citet{WTH_2024} developed a method for estimating the causal effect related to the CTE of the potential outcome for compliers.
 However, their estimation relies on a plug-in conditional quantile estimate and is quite different from ours, which uses the FZ loss.

-The rest of this paper proceeds as follows.
+The remainder of this paper is organized as follows.
 In Section 2, we introduce the notion of CTATE, set forth the causal framework, and present our estimation approach as well as the implementation algorithm.
-In Section 3, we establish asymptotic properties of our CTATE estimator.
-In Section 4, we conduct simulation experiments to examine finite-sample performance of the proposed method.
-In Section 5, we illustrate usefulness of our approach in an empirical application using the job training partnership act (JTPA) data.
-We then conclude the paper in Section 6.
-Proofs of all technical results are relegated to the Appendix.
+In Section 3, we establish the asymptotic properties of our CTATE estimator.
+In Section 4, we conduct simulation experiments to examine the finite-sample performance of the proposed method.
+In Section 5, we illustrate the usefulness of our approach in an empirical application using the JTPA data.
+Finally, we conclude the paper in Section 6.
+The proofs of all the technical results are provided in the appendix.